 Honeypots attract cyber criminals because they are purposefully built with security vulnerabilities.
 For example, a honeypot might have ports that respond to a port scan or weak passwords.
 Vulnerable ports might be left open to trick attackers into attempting to hack the honeypot environment rather than the more secure live network.

 A honeypot is not set up to address a specific problem, such as a firewall or antivirus.
 Instead, it's an information tool that can help you understand existing threats to your business and spot the emergence of new threats.
-With the intelligence obtained from a honeypot, security efforts can be prioritized and focused.
+Security efforts can be prioritised and focused with the intelligence obtained from a honeypot.

 But there are several types of honeypots out there that work differently from one another.
-If you learn about these honeypots, you can recognize their nature and benefits as well.
+If you learn about these honeypots, you can also recognize their nature and benefits.

 Types of Honeypot